BCH709 Introduction to Bioinformatics: Compile and Software installation

 install with bioconda

-Install R and R packages
+Installing R and R Packages

 $ conda install -c r r-essentials